-Maintenance of building exteriors may involve a number of different practices, from cleaning to resurfacing.
-Pressure washing, for example, can concentrate organic sediment, precipitates, surface material, and cleaning solutions into the wash water, which is characterized as an illicit discharge if it enters the MS4.
-Power washing water, cleaning agents, and other compounds should not enter the storm sewer system or waterways.
+Maintenance of building exteriors may involve many different practices such as cleaning, painting, roof resealing, HVAC coil cleaning, and resurfacing.
+Pressure washing can concentrate organic sediment, precipitates, surface material, and cleaning solutions into the wash water, which is characterized as an illicit discharge if it enters the MS4.
 Care should be taken to prohibit fluids from flowing into roof drains, downspouts, and any other conveyances leading to them.